-Do you have city or well water in your home?
+Do you you know the difference between well water vs. city water?
 Do you know the process that water goes through before reaching your home?
 Hopefully this article can give you some insight into how your home’s water is processed and how an in-home filtration system could help your family lead a clean life.

 To start, here are a few fun facts about our environment and where our water comes from: